Note: Evan’s story is a fictional scenario presented to help illustrate how Chapter 7 bankruptcy affects what you can and can’t buy.

 How we can help

 Our lawyers can teach you about property exemptions so you can make informed decisions about your purchases.
-We are here to protect your rights and make sure you’re complying with the law to ensure smooth payback of your debts.
+We are here to protect your rights and help clients through the bankruptcy process, including required credit counseling before filing and debtor education in personal financial management after filing.